Volkswagen Golf R-Line

 "The Volkswagen Golf R-Line aims to bring some of the sports appeal seen in the Golf R into other versions of its hatch."

-The Volkswagen Golf R-Line is the German brand's attempt to distill some of its sporting prowess found in the Volkswagen Golf R hatchback into a lesser Golf model.
-The R-Line is designed to be a cheaper and more economical alternative to the full-fat Golf R but still provides at least a decent amount of the R hatchback's design and performance appeal.
+The Volkswagen Golf R-Line is the German brand's attempt to distil some of its sporting prowess found in the Volkswagen Golf R hatchback into a less powerful version that costs less to buy and to run.
+The R-Line trim is designed to be a cheaper alternative to the full-fat Golf R while still providing a decent amount of the R hatchback's design and performance appeal.

-The Golf R-Line has a decent amount of kit as standard, with the most notable features being a unique R-Line bodykit and Volkswagen's Discover satellite navigation system.
-The infotainment suite has a CD player, Bluetooth connectivity and a DAB radio and the R-Line also has adaptive cruise control as standard.
+Every Golf R-Line has a decent amount of kit as standard, with the most notable features being a unique R-Line bodykit and sports seats.
+The infotainment system has Apple CarPlay and Android Auto, Bluetooth connectivity and DAB radio and the R-Line also has adaptive cruise control as standard.

 Good points